-The Primorskaya wind electric plant (WEP) is a new 200MW onshore windfarm being constructed in the Zaporizhia region of Ukraine.
+The Prymorska wind electric plant (WEP) is a 200MW onshore wind farm located in the Zaporizhia region of Ukraine.

-The project is being developed in two phases by DTEK Renewables.
-Construction of the first 100MW phase was commenced in 2016 with operations began in February 2019.
-The 100MW phase two is set to become operational in October 2019.
+The project was developed in two phases by DTEK Renewables.
+Construction of the first 100MW phase, located in the Prymorsk district of the Zaporizhia region, commenced in 2016, and operations began in February 2019.
+Construction of the 100MW phase two, located in the Pryazovsk district, began in 2018 and became operational in November 2019.

-The Primorskaya windfarm was constructed on the Sea of Azov shore in the Zaporizhia region.
+The Prymorska wind farm was constructed on the Sea of Azov shore in the Zaporizhia region.
 Phase one of the project encompasses 26 3.8MW 130 110HH wind turbines supplied by GE.

 The rotor and nacelle of each turbine are based on a tubular steel tower with varied hub height options.